 • Finding out the type of authentication used by a VPN

 • Exploiting the weaknesses in PSK (pre-shared key) authentication mechanism

 • Running the captured hashes through password crackers to retrieve passwords

 For SSL-based VPNs, tools used for scanning web applications can be useful.
 Using automated tests will give you false positives, and hence, manual testing may be needed.
 Just like firewalls, IPSec has default user accounts.
 After the initial installation, these default user accounts are not required.

-- Exploiting known vulnerabilities: Based on the results of the previous step, this step focusses on exploiting the discovered vulnerabilities to measure vulnerability must be patched immediately.
+- Exploiting known vulnerabilities: Based on the results of the previous step, this step focuses on exploiting the discovered vulnerabilities to measure vulnerability that must be patched immediately.
 If any default user accounts are found, they must be either removed or changed.

 - Reporting: Like any other penetration testing exercise, the report summarizes the findings and lists out the action points for your security team to act on.
 These action points help your team with what they need to do for patching the identified vulnerabilities.
 You can read more about the contents of an ideal penetration testing report here.

 BreachLock uses a proven penetration testing methodology.
 This methodology is powered by artificial intelligence and certified hackers, i.e., it combines the power of machines with human expertise.
 When our experts conduct a penetration test involving VPN(s), they start with identifying the product you are using along with how it is implemented.
 Our cloud platform facilitates the management of penetration tests between your team and our security experts.
 Get in touch with our experts today!